sagara-gunathunga/msf4j-in-the-spring-way/basic-samples/sample2/README.md

 ## About this sample

 This is a very basic HelloWorld sample based on MSf4J Spring.
-This sample demonstrates how to use Spring Java Configuration class to define Spring beans insteat of the  @Component annotation.
+This sample demonstrates how to use Spring Java Configuration class to define Spring beans instead of the  @Component annotation.

 ```java
 @Configuration